 The Barnstable Water Pollution Control Facility was issued an updated Groundwater Discharge Permit (GPD) in November 2018.
 The permit expires in November 2023.
 The updated discharge permit limits the Town of Barnstable to 2.7 MGD maximum daily flow and requires the Town to submit an engineering report demonstrating adequate discharge capacity prior to accepting any flows in excess of 2.7 MGD.
-Table 2-5 summarizes the effluent limitations outlined in the 2018 discharge permit.
+Table 2-6 summarizes the effluent limitations outlined in the 2018 discharge permit.

 In addition to the discharge limitations, there are several new supplemental conditions required in the updated Groundwater Discharge Permit.
 The Town is required to submit a Comprehensive Wastewater Management Plan (CWMP) or equivalent to the Department for review and approval by December 31, 2021.
-By December 31, 2019, the Town must submit an engineering report and plans for DEP review for the installation of an effluent flow meter and have the meter installed by Dec 31, 2020.
-As part of the permit renewal in 2023, the Town must submit an engineering report outlining what modifications, if any, are required to insure that the facility can remain in compliance through the next 5 year permit term (year 2028) and beyond.
+By December 31, 2019, the Town must submit an engineering report and plans for DEP review for the installation of an effluent flow meter and have the meter installed by December 31, 2020.
+As part of the permit renewal in 2023, the Town must submit an engineering report outlining what modifications, if any, are required to insure that the facility can remain in compliance through the next 5-year permit term (year 2028) and beyond.
 See Appendix GG.

-Current Discharge Expanded Discharge
+Effluent Characteristics Current Discharge Expanded Discharge

-Limitations Limitations
+Endent Characteristics Limitations Limitations

-2.7 MGD (maximum) 4.2 MGD (maximum)
+Flow 2.7 MGD (maximum) 4.2 MGD (maximum)

-30 mg/L 30 mg/L
+Biochemical Oxygen Demand 30 mg/L 30 mg/L

-30 mg/L 30 mg/L
+Total Suspended Solids 30 mg/L 30 mg/L

-1000 mg/L 1000 mg/L
+Total Dissolved Solids 1000 mg/L 1000 mg/L

-10 mg/L 10 mg/L
+Nitrate Nitrogen 10 mg/L 10 mg/L

-10 mg/L and not to exceed 10 mg/L
+Total Nitrogan 10 mg/L and not to exceed 10 mg/I

-49,315 pounds per calendar year
+Total Nitrogen 49,315 pounds per calendar year 10 mg/L

-15 mg/L 15 mg/L
+Oil and Grease 15 mg/L 15 mg/L

-200 colonies/100 ml 200 colonies/100 ml
+Fecal Coliform 200 colonies/100 ml 200 colonies/100 ml

-1 mg/L 1 mg/L
+Total Chlorine 1 mg/L 1 mg/L

-Limitations 2.7 MGD (maximum) 30 mg/L 30 mg/L 1000 mg/L 10 mg/L 10 mg/L and not to exceed 49,315 pounds per calendar year 15 mg/L 200 colonies/100 ml

-Table 2-5: BWPCF EFFLUENT DISCHARGE LIMITATIONS
+Table 2-6: BWPCF Effluent Discharge Limitations